Kuldeep Yadav back from UAE after sustaining knee injury, may miss most of domestic season | Sports-Games

 Left-arm wrist spinner Kuldeep Yadav has sustained a serious knee injury and is likely to miss most of the domestic season, having already come back to India with his IPL campaign in the UAE cut short.

-The out-of-favour India international who was with Kolkata Knight Riders is expected to go through a long rehabilitation process before attempting a comeback to competitive cricket.
+The out-of-favor India international who was with Kolkata Knight Riders are expected to go through a long rehabilitation process before attempting a comeback to competitive cricket.

 ''Yes, we got the information that Kuldeep sustained a nasty knee injury during a practice session in UAE.
 Apparently while fielding, he twisted his knee and it was really bad at that point. ''There was no chance that he could have taken any further part and was sent back to India,'' a senior BCCI official tracking developments of IPL teams told PTI on condition of anonymity.

-It has been learnt that very recently, Kuldeep has undergone a surgery in Mumbai and it could take between four to six months before he can make a comeback.
+It has been learned that very recently, Kuldeep has undergone surgery in Mumbai and it could take between four to six months before he can make a comeback.

 ''Knee injuries are generally bad.
-It's a very long process from starting to work and then getting strength back through intense physiotherapy sessions at the NCA, followed by light intensity training and finally starting with net sessions. ''It can't be said with certainty that Kuldeep will be match ready by the time Ranji Trophy ends,'' another IPL source privy to the developments said.
+It's a very long process from starting to walk and then getting strength back through intense physiotherapy sessions at the NCA, followed by light intensity training, and finally starting with net sessions. ''It can't be said with certainty that Kuldeep will be match ready by the time Ranji Trophy ends,'' another IPL source privy to the developments said.

 On Twitter, Kuldeep has posted a picture of him with KKR head coach Brendon McCullum, who is celebrating his birthday on Monday.

-''That's obviously an old photograph.
-Kuldeep has come back in India.
+''That's an old photograph.
+Kuldeep has come back to India.
 If I am not wrong, he is already done with his surgery,'' the source said.

 It must be mentioned that Kuldeep has had a rough ride in the past two years, after a five-wicket haul in Sydney, when head coach Ravi Shastri had termed him as India's No. 1 spinner in overseas conditions.